 We decided to write this blog to provide some clarity on the issue and make the unmanageable migraine of cryptocurrency taxation into more of a bearable annoyance (let’s face it – tax is never going to be fun!)

 Recap can be used to gather all of your cryptocurrency portfolio and historic transactions in one, highly secure place.
 From here, users can gain an overview of their portfolio’s performance, look over historic transactions and, most importantly, generate a comprehensive capital gains tax report showing the total gain (or loss) made from your cryptocurrency transactions in the chosen tax year.

-The reason why cryptocurrency taxation is so complex in the UK is the way cryptocurrencies are treated for tax purposes.
+taxation is so complex in the UK is the way cryptocurrencies are treated for tax purposes.
 Cryptocurrencies are treated as ‘Cryptoassets’ by HMRC, meaning that they are treated similarly to shares for tax purposes.

 Therefore, for every transaction an individual has ever made using cryptocurrencies, they need to determine the exact amount they paid for that amount of that specific cryptoasset.
 Due to the way disposals work for tax purposes, this could mean an acquisition made several years ago is the correct acquisition to match yesterday’s disposal against.